ckeditor/ckeditor5/docs/framework/guides/simple-plugin-tutorial/abbreviation-plugin-level-2.md

 }
 ```

 You should be able to see your balloon and form now!
-Check and see your balloon pop up (we will get to hiding it in a couple of steps).
+Check and see your balloon pop up (we will get to hiding it soon).
 It should look like this:

 {@img assets/img/abbreviation-part2.png Screenshot of the balloon with the form view.}

 ## Getting user input

-It's time to replace the hard-coded "WYSIWYG" abbreviation with the user input.
+Now is the time to replace the hard-coded "WYSIWYG" abbreviation with the user input.
 We will be getting values from the form and listening to the `submit` event on the form view, which we delegated from the save button (with the help of {@link module:ui/bindings/submithandler~submitHandler `submitHandler`}).

-We will use the same callback function we had in the toolbar button in the first part of the tutorial, We just need to replace the "WYSIWYG" abbreviation with values from our input views.
+We use the same callback function we had in the toolbar button in the first part of the tutorial.
+We just need to replace the "WYSIWYG" abbreviation with values from our input views.

 ```js
 // abbreviation/abbreviationui.js